395px

 It's the summer of '63

-When you grow up you will study, the same thing as your dad
+When you grow up you're going to study, the same thing as your dad

-Listen carefully, you will have to be a great man
+Listen carefully, you'll have to be a great man

 Simon went abroad

-She changed the way she walked, she wore a skirt, lipstick
+She changed the way she walked, she wore skirts, lipstick

 People say that one day the Pope came to visit him

-And a woman speaks to him as he passes by
+And a woman speaks to him as she passes by

 How's it going?